OkomoJacob/timeSeriesForecasting/LSTM/intntnlAirlinePassengersPrediction-LSTM/README.md

  To some extent, it's prudent to invert the predictions before calculating error scores to ensure that performance is reported in the same units as the original data.

 10. Finally `Generate predictions` using the model for both the train and test dataset to get a visual indication of the skill of the model.
-Because of how the dataset was prepared, we must shift the predictions so that they align on the x-axis with the original dataset.
-Once prepared, the data is plotted, showing the original dataset in blue, the predictions for the training dataset in green, and the predictions on the unseen test dataset in red
+- We must shift the predictions so that they align on the x-axis with the original dataset.
+- Once prepared, the data is plotted, showing the:
+    -  Original dataset in `yellow`
+    -  The predictions for the training dataset in `green`
+    -  Predictions on the unseen test dataset in `red`